sb852/kaggle/README.md

 #  Feature Engineering

-Based on the EDA (and the help of kaggle forums), I decided to try to develop the following additional features.
+Based on the EDA (and the help of kaggle forums), I decided to develop the following additional features.

 __datetime__: I have separated the original datetime string into year, months, days and hours.
 This is very important.
 Usage behaviours differ for each hour, day, month and year.
 Decision trees would have a much worse performance without these additional branching factors.
 The decision tree can now build separate predictors for different timepoints.
 __datetime_binned__ : Casual and registered users show a stable, idiosyncratic pattern of activity during the day.
 I decided